|Nutrition Facts (per serving)|

 Add the shrimp to the pan and cook gently, covered, until the shrimp have just turned pink (about 5 minutes).
 Do not overcook them.

 Stir in the parsley and the lemon juice and serve.

-Serve with toothpicks or small forks, if you are having the shrimp as an appetizer, or over rice, if they will be an entree.
-In either case, don't forget to have some good, crusty bread on hand to soak up the delicious sauce!
+Serve with toothpicks or small forks, if you are having the shrimp as an appetizer.
+This dish is also great served over rice, to help balance out the heat, as a main dish.
+In either case, don't forget to have some good, crusty bread on hand to soak up the delicious sauce.